utkarshcmu/grafana.org/content/blog/2018-07-20-timeshift-ep53.md

 #### From the Blogosphere
 [**How Grafana Helps PingCAP Troubleshoot TiDB Deployments**](https://grafana.com/grafana/ping-cap-case-study?utm_source=blog&utm_campaign=timeshift_53): A case study on how PingCAP diagnoses and troubleshoots issues from a thousand metrics on their open source TiDB clusters using Grafana.

-[**Azure Log into Grafana using Stream Analytics jobs**](https://www.linkedin.com/pulse/azure-log-grafana-using-stream-analytics-jobs-matthieu-rossi/): Learn how to export data using Azure Stream Analytics Job in Azure SQL and visualize the data in Grafana.
+[**Azure Log into Grafana using Stream Analytics jobs**](https://www.linkedin.com/pulse/azure-log-grafana-using-stream-analytics-jobs-matthieu-rossi/): Learn how to export data using Azure Stream Analytics jobs in Azure SQL and visualize the data in Grafana.

 [**How to Monitor ArangoDB using collectd, Prometheus and Grafana**](https://www.arangodb.com/tutorials/monitoring-collectd-prometheus-grafana/): The folks from ArangoDB have put together a tutorial on how to install, configure and visualize metrics for ArangoDB.

+[**Room temperature monitoring with Philips Hue, Node-RED and Grafana**](https://www.linkedin.com/pulse/room-temperature-monitoring-philips-hue-node-red-j%C3%BCrgen-breitenbaumer/): This how-to guide explains how to use a Philips Hue Smart Home lighting system to measure the temperature in a room and visualize the data in a Grafana Dashboard.

 [**Visualizing Data using Grafana**](https://selfhostedhome.com/visualizing-data-using-grafana/): We've seen an explosion of interest in using Grafana to visualize data for home automation.
 This tutorial shows you how to install and run Grafana on a Raspberry Pi with InfluxDB, and Home Assistant.

-[**Room temperature monitoring with Philips Hue, Node-RED and Grafana**](https://www.linkedin.com/pulse/room-temperature-monitoring-philips-hue-node-red-j%C3%BCrgen-breitenbaumer/): This how-to guide explains how to use a Philips Hue Smart Home lighting system to measure the temperature in a room and visualize the data in a Grafana Dashboard.

 <br />
 <hr />